• Skip to primary navigation

 • Presentation

-I wanted to elaborate a little bit more on the above criteria and turn it into lessons I learned throughout my career as my advice for the UX graduates.
+I wanted to elaborate a little bit more on the above criteria and turn them into lessons I learned throughout my career as my advice for UX graduates.

 Design thinking

 People are good at recognizing problems and bad at solving them.
-You have probably learned about Double diamond or the idea about divergence and convergence, but why does it matter?
+You have probably learned about Double diamonds or the idea of divergence and convergence, but why does it matter?

 When you go to a doctor’s appointment, they always ask you how you’re feeling.
 Why?
 Because you’re the expert on you.
 No one else better understands how you feel.
 However, the doctor won’t ask you how to solve your problems because they’re better equipped than you to do that.
 The same is true in UX design.

-When client comes to you and say they have low conversion rate, that is a symptom.
-Redesigning their website might be one of the solution, but we need to first understand the nature of the problem.
-What are the possible explanations of low conversion rate?
-You are selling to the wrong audience, lack of trust, poor copy writing , you have a weak brand…etc. That’s why we need to diverge our thinking first in the beginning and converge it in the end, or we risk jumping into solution too quickly and solving the wrong problems.
+When a client comes to you and says they have a low conversion rate, that is a symptom.
+Redesigning their website might be one of the solutions, but we need to first understand the nature of the problem.
+What are the possible explanations for the low conversion rate?
+You are selling to the wrong audience, lack of trust, poor copywriting, you have a weak brand…etc. That’s why we need to diverge our thinking first in the beginning and converge it in the end, or we risk jumping into solutions too quickly and solving the wrong problems.

 Use your stakeholders as a resource to help figure out what is wrong with their business, but take it with a grain of salt when they offer you solutions.

-Design what users want, not what the designer want.
+Design what users want, not what the designer wants.
 As designers, we have a lot of egos, which is great, because creating things is hard, and it takes ego to will something into existence.
-We also have a lot of cool ideas, sometimes we want to challenge convention wisdom!
-Why does all app components look the same?
-Why does the Back button always has to be on top left?
-Lets make it top right or at the bottom!
+We also have a lot of cool ideas, sometimes we want to challenge conventional wisdom!
+Why do all app components look the same?
+Why does the Back button always have to be on top left?
+Let’s make it top right or at the bottom!

 The thing is, our users are not us.
-You might think and breath your product because you spend 8 hours everyday staring at it.
+You might think and breathe your product because you spend 8 hours every day staring at it.
 The truth is, your product is not the user’s center of attention, they want to use your product to get things done so they can get on with their life.
 Like spending time with their family and their hobbies.

 This is especially hard for me when I first started.
-As a junior designer, I was eager to prove my self worth.
+As a junior designer, I was eager to prove my self-worth.
 I wanted to show everyone my design was different.
 I thought I knew it all and wanted my design to stand out.
-As a result, I had created something that only me the designer wants.
+As a result, I created something that only I the designer wants.
 I build features that I felt would be cool without truly understanding whether people will like it.
 In the end, users were frustrated about the changes I made.

 Make the users do something they inherently want to do, not something you, the designer, forced them to do.